sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 # Download and install monerod

-Create our user and working directory for Monero binaries and logs:
+Create our non-root user and working directory for Monero binaries and logs:

-*You will need to provide a password that will also be usable for SSH (on most VPSs), so please choose wisely and store it in a safe place.
+*You will need to provide a password that will also be usable for SSH (on most VPSs), so please choose wisely and store it in a safe place.*

 ```bash
 # Create a non-root user to run monerod as